 Personally I haven’t read this one, but it has several reliable authors: Tony Reinke, David Mathis, John Piper, and five more.
 This book takes a close look at Pride, Envy, Anger, Sloth, Greed, Gluttony and Lust.
 If you’re in to killing trees for a good cause, you might want this.

 This is on my reading list.
 The subtitle is “Desiring God Through Fasting and Prayer.”
-If you’re experiencing Amazon withdrawals, it might be time to order something.
+Order a hard copy here.

 A few posts back I was talking about the idea of longing for constant communion and deep relationship with God.
 This book pursues the same topic, and it too is on my reading list for the future.
 This one is so affordable you could give it away after you’ve dog eared all the corners.
 (Are you a corner bender?
 Shame on you!)